maddog1110/wordpress-for-koyeb/README.md

 1. Log in to Koyeb Dashboard
 2. Create a new service
 3. Select "GitHub"
-4. Paste your GitHub repository URL
+4. Paste the GitHub repository URL
 5. Configure deployment settings
 6. Deploy